-Building a Shed Dormer / Attic addition increases the usable living space in your house an average of 200-250 sq. ft. and has a resale value of 84.3%, making it a great investment in your home.
-Select from the options below to calculate these construction costs:
+Building a Shed Dormer / Attic addition increases the usable living space in your house by an average of 200-250 sq. ft.
+This project's resale value of 84.3%, making it a great investment in your home.
+Select from the options below to calculate your home addition costs:

 Example of a Shed Dormer Addition:

-To make this estimate as accurate as possible, the following set of assumptions is used:
+To make this home addition cost estimate as accurate as possible, the following set of assumptions is used:

 A "Medium Quality" addition includes the following: